Skip to Content

 2. Beets

 Not a fan?
 Don’t be so quick to swear off the fiber-rich beet.
-The nitrates, vitamins and minerals found in beets can help you regulate everything from your digestion to your weight, heart health, athletic performance and brain function.
+The nitrates, vitamins, and minerals found in beets can help improve your digestion, weight, heart health, athletic performance, and brain function.

-“One of the characteristics that make beets especially healthy for you is its deep, red-purple color,” said Krautkramer.
+“One of the characteristics that make beets especially healthy for you is its deep, red-purple color,” Krautkramer says.
 “It’s the result of a natural plant pigment that contains a wealth of antioxidants and anti-inflammatory properties.”

-A good source of folate, vitamins B and C, potassium and magnesium, make beets your go-to option for fighting:
+Folate, vitamins B and C, potassium, and magnesium make beets your go-to option for fighting:

 • High cholesterol